Renderers

 - move objects, the camera, lights, change materials etc.

-• Interactive option for the render-preview window:
+• Interactive option for the main render window:

 • Powerful and fast cross-renderer shader interface (ray-tracer, Cg etc.).